 Plant Bare-Root Bamboo

-Bamboo makes a perfect "green screen."
-To avoid introducing invasive plants in your yard, avoid the running types and instead purchase clumping bamboo.
+Bamboo makes a perfect "green screen" for your landscape.
+To avoid introducing invasive plants in your yard, purchase clumping bamboo rather than running bamboo.

 When to Plant: autumn